hokaccha/simpacker/README.md

   - [Rails Engines](https://github.com/hokaccha/simpacker/tree/master/example/engines)
   - [Parcel](https://github.com/hokaccha/simpacker/tree/master/example/parcel)

+## VS. Webpacker

+Webpacker is a great product that you can easily use webpack without knowing it.
+It also provides many useful features.
+The difficulty with Webpacker is that you need to configure webpack via webpacker's own DSL and webpacker.yml.
+If you know how to configure webpack, you need to convert it to webpacker configuration.
+I want to edit webpack.config.js directly!

+Simpacker provides only minimal features that lookup the manifest.json output by webpack and a create script tag through javascript_pack_tag.
+You need to know about webpack, but there is little to know about Simpacker.

+However, some useful features of Webpacker, such as yarn integrity and compilation on request, are not available in Simpacker.

 ## Deployment

 Simpacker does not provide feature for deployment.
 Just run the following command at deployment.